 Friendly service and well located for the Sydney gay scene.
 The gay bars & clubs on Oxford Street are just a 10-minute walk away.

-Why this hotel: Award winner.
-Excellent views.
+Why this hotel: Popular choice Excellent views.
 Near the gay scene.

 This award-winning hotel offers 173 spacious rooms and suites, many of which have private balconies with fabulous views.
 Some rooms also have a corner spa bath.
 The comfortable beds have triple sheeting and European duvets.
 Café 212 offers a buffet breakfast and serves delicious food.
 Good service and great value for money for this area.